 Failure to stop

 All traffic matters can be heard in a court if a person elects to do so.
+If you choose to go to court, we always recommend securing court representation on all legal matters.

 Further, there is a driving record that is a separate criminal history.
 The offences that are recorded on your prior traffic history include: